-In this battle of CRM vs. ticketing systems, which tool deserves your attention?
+In this battle of CRM vs ticketing system, which tool deserves your attention?

 If you prepare a list of the most popular tools used by modern organizations, you will likely find CRM and help desk ticketing systems in the top five.